LandRegistry/govuk-frontend-flask/README.md

 # GOV.UK Frontend Flask

-This is a template [Flask](https://flask.palletsprojects.com) app using the [GOV.UK Frontend](https://frontend.design-system.service.gov.uk/) and [GOV.UK Design System](https://design-system.service.gov.uk/).
-You can [generate a new repository](https://github.com/LandRegistry/govuk-frontend-flask/generate) using this template to get a new project started quicker
+This is a template [Flask](https://flask.palletsprojects.com) app using the [GOV.UK Frontend](https://frontend.design-system.service.gov.uk/) and [GOV.UK Design System](https://design-system.service.gov.uk/) which is designed to get a new project started quicker.
+It is also the reference implementation of two core packages:

+- [GOV.UK Frontend Jinja](https://github.com/LandRegistry/govuk-frontend-jinja) which provides Jinja macros of GOV.UK components
+- [GOV.UK Frontend WTForms](https://github.com/LandRegistry/govuk-frontend-wtf) which provides WTForms widgets to integrate the above Jinja macros into form generation and validation

+The app is provided intentionally bare, with just the essential parts that all new services need such as error pages, accessibility statement, cookie banner, cookie page and privacy notice.
+It implements a number of other packages to provide the [features](#features) described below in an opinionated and best-practice way.
+Please read the [next steps](#next-steps) section for guidance on how to start building out your own app on top of this template.

 ## Prerequisites